-Currently we offer our Financial Household Resiliency (FHR) Group Workshops every other month on Tuesday evenings from 5:30-7:30 pm.
-Read below for more information on each workshop.
+Currently we offer our Financial Household Resiliency (FHR) Group Workshops at our office every other month on Tuesday evenings from 5:30-7:30 pm and occasionally on Friday mornings too.
+We are also available to teach the classes at a time and location convenient to you on a contact basis.
+For more information on that click here.

 *Upcoming Financial Household Resiliency (FHR) Workshops:

 Tuesday, April 1st, 2014 5:30 pm – 7:30 pm: Making Ends Meet

 Tuesday, April 8th, 2014 5:30 pm – 7:30 pm: Budgeting and Saving